Perry5596/PerryClient/README.md

 - **Piggy Alert:** A title alert that displays when your piggy bank cracks.
 - **Ghost ESP:** Renders ESP for the dwarven mines ghosts.
 - **Cookie Buff Alert:** A chat message alert that displays when your cookie buff expired since last login.
+- **AFK Alert:** Sends an alert message through the discord webhook link if it exists.
+- **Click-To-Visit:** Click a chat message to visit that person.
+Only applies when the chat includes the word "visit"

 #### Dungeon Features